bazelbuild/bazel-gazelle/README.rst

 Directives
 ~~~~~~~~~~

-Gazelle supports several directives, written as comments in build files.
+Gazelle supports several directives, written as top-level comments in
+build files.
+These are of the form ``# gazelle:key value``.
+Most directories
+apply in both the current directory and in subdirectories.

+* ``# gazelle:build_file_name BUILD.bazel,BUILD``: a comma-separated list of
+  file names that Gazelle will recognize as Bazel build files.
+When Gazelle
+  creates a new file, it will use the first name in this list.
-* ``# gazelle:ignore``: may be written at the top level of any build file.
+* ``# gazelle:build_tags foo,bar,baz``: a comma-separated list of build tags
-  Gazelle will not update files with this comment.
+  that Gazelle will consider as always true.
-* ``# gazelle:exclude path``: may be written at the top level of
+* ``# gazelle:exclude path``: prevents Gazelle from processing a file or
-  any build file.
+  directory.
 If the path refers to a source file, Gazelle won't include
   it in any rules.
 If the path refers to a directory, Gazelle won't recurse
   into it.
 The path may refer to something in a subdirectory, for example,
   a testdata directory somewhere in a vendor tree.
 This directive may be
   repeated to exclude multiple paths, one per line.
+* ``# gazelle:ignore``: prevents Gazelle from updating the build file.
+Gazelle
+  will still read rules in the build file and may modify build files in
+  subdirectories.
+Use ``# gazelle:exclude`` to ignore a subdirectory.
+* ``# gazelle:importmap_prefix path``: a prefix for ``importmap`` attributes
+  on library rules.
+The full ``importmap`` for a package is determined by
+  concatenating this prefix with the relative path from the directory where
+  the prefix is set to the package directory.
+This is set automatically in
+  vendor directories.
+* ``# gazelle:prefix example.com/repo``: a prefix for ``importpath`` attributes
+  on library rules.
+The full ``importpath`` for a package is determined by
+  concatenating this prefix with the relative path from the directory where
+  the prefix is set to the package directory.
+This may also be set with the
+  ``-go_prefix`` parameter.
 * ``# gazelle:proto <mode>``: Tells Gazelle how to generate rules for .proto
   files.
 Applies to the current directory and subdirectories.
 Valid values for
   ``mode`` are: